 By following the simple steps, you can install your shower base.
 The installation steps vary gently depending on whether you are installing the shower base on wood or tiles.

 The biggest task with wooden floor is making it leak proof.
 Any leakage and the floor will be completely damaged.
-A layer of polyethylene is spread over the wooden floor to make it waterproof.
+Use a layer of polyethylene.
+Spread it over the wooden floor to make it waterproof.
 Another layer of galvanized metal mesh is put on the polythene as the second line of defense.
 Secure the structure with nails.

 Put a layer of mortar on the above structure and make a smooth base on which Shower Pan could be installed.
 Smooth the layer of mortar with rollers.
 You can apply another coat of sealer and let it dry before you put the shower pan.
 Rest is exactly as the steps given above.

 Installation of Shower Pan On tiles

-To make a base installation with tiles, you need to make a solid subfloor.
+To make a base installation with tiles, you need to make a solid sub-floor.
 The drain should be in place.
 Once the subfloor is done, you put on it a layer of tar paper and staple it to the floor.
 Put a layer of thin-set about one inch on the floor.
 Level it.
-Once you are assured of the horizontal level, let it dry for 24 hours.
+Let it dry for 24 hours.